AdobeDocs/workfront-known-issues.en/help/known-issues/known-issues-workfront/inactive/wf-home-cannot-remove-mentions.md

 ---
-title: "Home: Cannot remove Mentions widget"
+title: 'Home: Cannot remove Mentions widget'
-description: "If a user in the new Home wants to remove the Mentions widget, they cannot remove it."
+description: If a user in the new Home wants to remove the Mentions widget, they cannot remove it.
 hidefromtoc: yes
 feature: Get Started with Workfront
+exl-id: 57defe2f-47df-43ce-a9c7-e6f3a3e79ff5
 ---
 # Home: Cannot remove Mentions widget

 If a user in the new Home wants to remove the Mentions widget, they cannot remove it.